trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 ### Reward System

 As ChatGPT is a Reinforcement Learning from Human Feedback (RLHF) model, it is trained to generate the response with the highest reward (i.e. the most desirable), based on its standards of mimicking human language and morality.
-Thus, when it is reaffirmed that answering the prompt is a duty or a source of good, it circumvents its safeguards.
+Jailbreaks have been created to try to pursuade ChatGPT to answer the prompts.

 #### Assumed Responsibility